 SAVE PROCESSING TIME BY CLICKING ON THE LINK BELOW to complete your Weapons Carry License application.
 You will receive a confirmation number upon completion which you will need to bring with you to the Probate Court office within two (2) weeks of completing the application, along with the application fee of $76.00 ($30.00 for RENEWALS if you already have a valid Georgia issued weapons carry license) and a current Georgia issued photo ID that reflects your Bartow County address.
 You will then be photographed, fingerprinted and the application process completed at that time and, if approved, you will receive your license in the mail within 2-3 weeks.

 The cost for a marriage license is $75.00 payable by cash, money order, credit/debit card or certified check payable to the Probate Court.
 There is a service charge to pay with a credit/debit card.
 If you have had at least 6 hours of marriage counseling, you may receive a license at the reduced fee of $35.00.
 In order to receive the reduced fee, you must provide a certificate provided by the Probate Court and completed by the counselor.
 Marriage License Applications will be accepted on normal business days between the hours of 8:00 am and 4:30 pm.
-Each applicant must provide a valid photo ID and a copy of your divorce decree if you have ever been divorced.
+Each applicant must be at least eighteen (18) years old and must provide a valid photo ID and a copy of your divorce decree if you have ever been divorced.
 If you do not have a photo ID, then you must provide at least two (2) of the following forms of identification that contain your full name and date of birth: certified birth certificate, foreign birth certificate with a certified English translation, court record, hospital admission card, selective service card, armed forces discharge papers, INS issued immigration, citizenship or alien papers, baptismal certificate or sworn affidavit by applicant attested to by two (2) people with valid photo identification.

 SAVE WAIT TIME BY CLICKING ON THE LINK BELOW to complete your MARRIAGE LICENSE application.
 You will receive a confirmation number upon completion which you will need to bring with you to the Probate Court office within two (2) weeks of completing the application, along with the application fee of $75.00 and a valid photo ID.
 The application process will be completed at that time and you will receive your marriage license.

-Click here to complete your Marriage License Application
+Click here for Marriage License Application

 Click here to order a copy of your Marriage Certificate